chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

      Boolean allDigitsSoFar = true;

-Of course intially, you have not found any non-digits, so it starts off true.
+Of course initially, you have not found any non-digits, so it starts off true.
 As you go through
 the string, you want to make sure that answer is changed to ``false`` if a non-digit is encountered::